-The fuel for a FNR should be made by recycling of existing used CANDU fuel that is presently in dry cask storage in Ontario.
+The fuel for a FNR should be made by recycling of existing used nuclear fuel that is already in dry cask storage in Ontario.

 The recycling of used CANDU fuel concentrates should be done at a remote site such as Chalk River.

-Recycling of used CANDU fuel into FNR fuel reduces the material toxic lifetime from 400,000 years to 300 years and saves the tax payers/rate payers over $20 billion in long term storage costs.
+Recycling used CANDU fuel by converting it into FNR fuel reduces the fuel's toxic lifetime from 400,000 years to 300 years and saves the tax payers/rate payers many $billions in long term storage costs.

 Recycling of used CANDU fuel allows extraction of 100% of the potential energy contained in the uranium, rather than just 1% as at present.
-Thus with recycling the FNR process releases 100X as much energy per kg of uranium and the fuel lasts 100X longer than in a CANDU reactor.
+Thus the FNR fuel cycle releases over 100X as much energy per kg of uranium and the fuel lasts much longer than in a CANDU reactor.

 After complete removal of its stored potential energy the spent fuel is a non-radioactive rare earth element mixture that potentially has a high commercial value.